Marsha Norman: Career

 Norman and composer Jason Robert Brown made a symphonic adaptation of the children's novel The Trumpet of the Swan, which premiered at the Kennedy Center in 2008.
 Norman has since written the libretto for the musical adaptation of the film The Bridges of Madison County, with a score by Brown.
-The musical premiered at the Williamstown Theatre Festival on August 1, 2013 and ran briefly on Broadway from February 20, 2014.
+The musical premiered at the Williamstown Theatre Festival on August 1, 2013, and ran briefly on Broadway from February 20, 2014.

 Television and film

 Norman's scripts for television and film include the film version of 'night, Mother.
 She has written the television films Face of a Stranger (1991), A Cooler Climate (1999), Custody of the Heart (2000), and The Audrey Hepburn Story (2000).
 She has written screenplays for episodes of the HBO series In Treatment.

 Other

-Norman has served on the faculty of the Juilliard School in New York City as Co-Director of Juilliard's Lila Acheson Wallace American Playwrights Program, and is Vice-President of the Dramatists Guild of America.
+Norman has served on the faculty of the Juilliard School in New York City as co-director of Juilliard's Lila Acheson Wallace American Playwrights Program, and was vice-president of the Dramatists Guild of America.
 She was honored at the 2011 William Inge Festival for Distinguished Achievement in the American Theatre.
-She will leave Juilliard at the end of the 2019–2020 academic year.
+She left Juilliard at the end of the 2019–2020 academic year.